Interview for Mariya Nikiforova about Co.Lab- autonomous film laboratory

 M– When was the lab established?
 What was the primary catalyst for establishing the lab?

 Ж– It’s always starting.
-The first moment was in 2011 ( I personally wasn’t living in Brazil in that moment) after a Labor Berlin workshop in Recife.
-Back to Brazil in 2013 I’ve noticed about this effort and started with, Amanda Beça,Lia Leticia, Kelly Saura, Silas Alexandre and the Jacaré Video members (collective of 4 filmmakers) to articulate a new foundation of this lab.
-So we’ve join in a artist gallery that ceded a room and made a hand made caffenol processing.
-The film stock was a 16mm made by some students of a workshop I done some months before.
-It was a really interesting experience that helped to generate thought about what is to collaborate and what is to make films using differents procedures than another films produced in the State.
+The first moment was in 2011 ( I personally wasn’t living in Brazil at that moment) after a Labor Berlin workshop in Recife.
+Back in Brazil in 2013 I’ve noticed this effort and started with Amanda Beça,Lia Leticia, Kelly Saura, Silas Alexandre and the Jacaré Video members (collective of 4 filmmakers) to articulate a new foundation of this lab.
+So we’ve joined an artist gallery that ceded a room and made a hand made caffenol processing.
+The film stock was a 16mm made by some students of a workshop I did some months before.
+It was a really interesting experience that helped to generate thought about what is to collaborate and what is to make films using different procedures than other films produced in the State.
 Notice that Pernambuco- and it’s capital Recife- is one of the main cities producing narrative/commercial films with public funding.
 And along then there aren’t one ore two films made using analog film stock and processes.
 Even in this, two or three cases the procedure, research and also the laboratory processes were commercial and really expensive!
 The need to resist to this comercial/narrative/heteronormative film making practice – along with Labor Berlin workshop- maybe was/is the catalyst for Colab.

 M-How many members are there, and has this varied over time?
 How many very active, initiative-taking members are there?

 Ж – For now there are 4 of was working on film.
-The other are more interested in digitalization processes – Kinograph machine- or in think about a real collective filmmaking process.
-It varied a lot but there’s a email group which is active since the new foundation (2013).
+The others are more interested in digitization processes – Kinograph machines- or in think about a real collective filmmaking process.
+It varied a lot but there’s an email group which has been active since the new foundation (2013).
 The interested and collaborating fluxes are heterogeneous just like life is.
-So those 8 persons – considering Jacare collective- come and goes, aggregate and disappears responding to our precarious and limited conditions of being all of us part of the “international immaterial labor field”, which here have a radical expression of it’s severe precarization.
+So those 8 persons – considering Jacare collective- come and go, aggregate and disappear responding to our precarious and limited conditions of being all of us part of the “international immaterial labor field”, which here have a radical expression of it’s severe precarization.

 M– According to what model are decisions made in the lab?

-Ж– The decision are mostly made in a consensus form.
+Ж– The decisions are mostly made in a consensus form.
 Sometimes there’s no time for that process or no interest for a particular matter and it has no decision.
-I mean sometime this chaotic form of organization don’t make possible to make decisions and in this sense we lost opportunities.
+I mean sometimes this chaotic form of organization doesn’t make it possible to make decisions and in this sense we lost opportunities.